wltrimbl/cmsc13600-course-materials/docs/HW-5-api.md

 1. It's up to you to create some test data, use the application to generate valid and invalid uploads.
 2. Start this assignment early!
 It seems simple but there are a lot of moving pieces to get wrong.

+## Knock-knock joke API endpoint.

+Write an API endpoint that writes a knock-knock joke in response to a GET request such as `http://localhost:8000/app/api/knockknock/?topic=orange`.
+The autograder environment does not have enough resources to actually generate text, so you'll need to make a request to a language model over the internet.
+The autograder environment will will have API keys for OpenAI, Gemini, and Cerebras generative AI engines, but you'll need your own API keys to make sure that your code works (you can't really expect to debug it in the autograder environment, you don't have enough access, it's too slow).

+Your LLM request should include a timeout <= 30 seconds; if it times out or errors return a canned, constant knock-knock joke.

+The knockknock endpoint does not require authentication.

 ## Install the testing harness locally
 The tests are written with the python unittest framework.
 Tests are hard to write but easy to run.